|

 more than 13 weeks.
 Thirty-seven years – and hundreds of high school

+sports' features – later, it is still going strong.
 A native of Struthers, Ohio – just outside of Youngstown – Popovich

 realized at a young age that his athletic talents were best served